 The picture today…

-Diogene Murwanshyaka is lead physiotherapist at ASFA Physio and works together with a small team of one physio assistant and four carers.
-The team are currently treating 11 paediatric inpatients and a small number of adult outpatients and oversee care in the community for 174 paediatric outpatients.
-We see children with developmental delays and disabilities including cerebral palsy, club foot, Down’s Syndrome, genu valgum, autism, developmental delay and many congenital syndromes.
+Diogene Murwanshyaka is lead physiotherapist at ASFA Physio and works together with a small team of one Physio Assistant, four Therapeutic Assitants (carers) and an all important, laundry lady.
+The team are currently treating 10-12 paediatric inpatients, a small number of adult outpatients and oversee care in the community for 176 paediatric outpatients.
+We see children with developmental delays and disabilities including cerebral palsy, club foot, Down’s Syndrome, genu valgum, autism, club foot, trauma, cerebral malaria and many congenital syndromes.

 Hunt Physiotherapy, founded by Kate Hunt, was accredited by the Rwandan Allied Health Professionals Council in May 2018 as an official provider of Continuing Professional Development (CPD).
 Together with local courses, ASFA Physio staff are therefore well placed to stay at the forefront of their field, despite the centres remote location.

 There is huge demand for physiotherapy services in the Muganza area and our current building is bursting at the seams.
 We love a challenge (!) and are keen to meet this demand so please read ASFA Future to learn about our exciting plans for a dedicated physiotherapy centre.
 Please join us to Make a Difference and make this project a reality!

 ASFA Physio is a place where…